July 4, 1971

 June 20, 1979

-President Carter announces program to increase Nation's use of solar energy, including solar development bank and increased funds for solar energy research and development.
+President Carter announces a program to increase the national use of solar energy, including solar development banks and increased funds for solar energy research and development.

 July 10, 1979

 President Carter proclaims a national energy supply shortage and establishes temperature restrictions in nonresidential buildings.

 July 15, 1979